How much does a Terminal Operator make?

 Marathon Petroleum

-Marathon Petroleum offers Terminal Operator jobs with a focus on safety and efficiency.
-They operate in various locations across the United States, including Texas and Ohio.
+Marathon Petroleum offers Terminal Operator jobs with a focus on refining and transporting petroleum products.
+They operate across the United States, with major terminals in Texas, Ohio, and Illinois.

 -